Koredotcom/docs/docs/xo/bot-administration/analytics.md

 The list of entries in an admin console table can be very large depending on the size of your company, for example, a list of users.
 To find one or more specific users or groups, in the **Search** field, enter at least three characters to begin find-as-you-type.

+!!!
+Note

-**Note: **The number of search terms in a search query is unlimited, however, no more than the first 20 characters of each search term is used to return search results.
+    The number of search terms in a search query is unlimited, however, no more than the first 20 characters of each search term is used to return search results.

 To view all entries, clear the search field, and then press the **Enter** key.